pacalet/sab4z/README.md

     Bye!
 SAB4Z

 Apparently, the command line that we typed to launch the application, including the string argument that we passed to it, was stored in memory near address `0x806f461c`...

+## <a name="FurtherSab4zLinuxDriver"></a>Add a Linux driver for SAB4Z

+Accessing the SAB4Z hardware device using the devmem utility or a user application that maps `/dev/mem` is not very convenient.
+In this section we will create a Linux software driver for SAB4Z and use it to interact more conveniently with the hardware.
+The provided example can be found in the `C` sub-directory:

+    ├── libsab4z.c            User-space part of Linux driver ├── libsab4z.h            User-space part of Linux driver (header) ├── Makefile              Makefile for software
+    ├── sab4z_driver.c        Kernel-space part of Linux driver ├── sab4z_driver.h        Kernel-space part of Linux driver (header) └── test_sab4z_driver.c   Linux driver test application

+It handles only the STATUS and R registers.
+The driver is split in two parts:

+* The kernel space part (`sab4z_driver.h` and `sab4z_driver.c`) provides data structures and low-level functions to communicate with the SAB4Z hardware.
+A first set of low-level functions (sab4z\_open, sab4z\_close, sab4z\_read, sab4z\_write) implement the open, close, read and write Linux system calls, respectively, for the `/dev/sab4z` device file.
+A

 ## <a name="FurtherRunAcrossSab4z"></a>Run the complete software stack across SAB4Z